-Judge Holly Thomas serves on the Los Angeles County Superior Court, where she is assigned to the Family Law Division.
-Governor Jerry Brown appointed her to the post in 2018, and she was re-elected in 2020.
+Judge Holly Thomas was confirmed by the Senate on January 20th, 2022.
+She previously served on the Los Angeles County Superior Court, where she was assigned to the Family Law Division. .

-Since Thurgood Marshall’s historic nomination to the bench, only six lawyers with experience at the NAACP LDF have become federal judges across our entire country.
-If confirmed, Judge Thomas would be the seventh.
+Since Thurgood Marshall’s historic nomination to the bench until Judge Thomas’s confirmation, only six lawyers with experience at the NAACP LDF had become federal judges across our entire country.
+Upon confirmation, Judge Thomas became the seventh.

-If confirmed, Judge Thomas would be only the second Black woman judge on the Court of Appeals for the Ninth Circuit.
+Upon confirmation, Judge Thomas became only the second Black woman judge on the Court of Appeals for the Ninth Circuit.

 Judge Thomas received her bachelor’s degree from Stanford University in 2000, and her J.D. from Yale Law School in 2004.
 From 2004 to 2005, she clerked for Judge Kim McLane Wardlaw of the Ninth Circuit.